 [Editor’s note: “5 Chinese Stocks to Buy When Coronavirus Fears Fade” is regularly updated to include the most relevant information available.]

-Coronavirus fears roiled global markets throughout late February and March.
-But, in early April, a sign of hope has emerged from an unlikely place: China.
+Coronavirus fears roiled global markets in late February and March.
+But, in April, a sign of hope has emerged from an unlikely place: China.

 While the rest of the world is fighting the coronavirus pandemic with all of its resources, China has largely put the outbreak behind it.
-After roughly two months of quarantining, the number of new local cases in China are near-zero, and daily life in China is getting back to normal.
+After roughly two months of quarantining, the number of new local cases in China is near-zero, and daily life is getting back to normal.

 With that in mind, here’s a list of the best cheap Chinese stocks to buy as coronavirus fears fade and China’s economy rebounds in the second quarter:

 Cheap Chinese Stocks to Buy When Coronavirus Fears Fade: Alibaba (BABA)

 The 12% drop in shares of Chinese tech giant Alibaba is nothing more than a great buying opportunity for a few reasons.